-On the whole, plants tend to produce 3 types of root –
+On the whole, plants tend to produce three types of root:

 Fabric pots work on the physical principles of these types of root, bringing only positive effects.
 Your plants will not be stressed when roots are ‘pruned’ – the tips just get dried out which encourages more roots to grow deeper in the medium.
 Other methods of pruning roots require a sharp implement which can leave plants vulnerable to attack from pathogenic microorganisms through the open wound.
 When roots air prune, pathogens cannot enter the roots via the wound, since the tissue dries up and self-seals.

-Fabric root pots have several benefits over traditional plastic pots, including:
+Fabric pots have several benefits over traditional plastic pots, including:

-What makes the fabric Air Pruner Pots so unique is when the plant roots reach the container's edge, its laterally branching roots grow through the porous fabric, and when they meet the air on the outside of the pot, they are naturally pruned.
-This pruning process creates a more dense, fibrous root system that’s a lot more productive in the uptake of water and nutrients, resulting in a healthier, more robust plant that utilizes the entire root zone for optimum plant growth.
+What makes the fabric Air Pruner Pots so unique is when the plant roots reach the container's edge, its laterally branching roots grow through the porous fabric, and when they meet the air on the outside of the pot, they dry out and are naturally pruned (fall off).
+This pruning process creates more roots for a dense, fibrous root system that’s a lot more productive in the uptake of water and nutrients.

 The breathable, porous fabric pot allows air to enter the root zone from all surfaces of the container.
 This aeration provides a healthy environment for the roots as well as supports beneficial microorganisms and bacteria.
 This aeration provides oxygen to the roots, which is essential for the metabolic process in taking up minerals and nutrients.
 Oxygen is also necessary to diffuse carbon dioxide away from the roots caused by the respiration of root cells and microorganisms.
 Roots without adequate access to oxygen will result in weak plants that exhibit stunted growth and are much more likely to fall sick to pests and diseases.